 nc_trace_param to plot the profile data,

-nc_trace_times to plot the cycle timings.
+nc_trace_times_bis to plot the cycle timings and profile depths of the entire float mission,

+nc_trace_cycle_times to plot a “pressure versus time” representation of each cycle.

 Configure, start a tool and make the drawing window active.
 Then press the 'h' key of the keyboard.
 The help of the tool will appear in the Matlab command window.

 NetCDF to CSV conversion tools